cosmos/ethermint/CONTRIBUTING.md

 made.
 We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.
 If you would like to see some examples of how these are written refer to [Tendermint ADRs](https://github.com/tendermint/tendermint/tree/master/docs/architecture).

-## <span id="pull_requests">Pull Requests</span>

-To accommodate the review process, we suggest that PRs are categorically broken up.
-Ideally each PR addresses only a single issue.
-Additionally, as much as possible code refactoring and cleanup should be submitted as separate PRs from bug fixes/feature-additions.

-## <span id="reviewing_prs">Process for reviewing PRs</span>

-All PRs require two Reviews before merge.
-When reviewing PRs, please use the following review explanations:

-1. `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.
-2. `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places, you have pulled down and tested the code locally.
-In addition:
-    * You must think through whether any added code could be partially combined (DRYed) with existing code.
-    * You must think through any potential security issues or incentive-compatibility flaws introduced by the changes.
-    * Naming convention must be consistent with the rest of the codebase.
-    * Code must live in a reasonable location, considering dependency structures (e.g. not importing testing modules in production code, or including example code modules in production code).
-    * If you approve of the PR, you are responsible for fixing any of the issues mentioned here.
-3. If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.

-## <span id="updating_doc">Updating Documentation</span>

-If you open a PR on the Ethermint repo, it is mandatory to update the relevant documentation in `/docs`.
-Please refer to the docs subdirectory and make changes accordingly.
-Prior to approval, the Code owners/approvers may request some updates to specific docs.

 ## <span id="forking">Forking</span>